giocomai/giorgiocomai_eu/content/authors/admin/_index.md

 I am a researcher and data analyst at [OBCT/CCI](https://www.balcanicaucaso.org/).
 Here is some information about my (not necessarily contiguous) professional interests.

 For a long time, I have been conducting research on post-Soviet affairs, focusing in particular on de facto states.
 I have been visiting Russia and other post-Soviet countries since 2000, and I speak fluently Russian and Romanian.
+I am a member of the board of directors of Asiac, the Italian Association for the study of Central Asia and the Caucasus.

 In recent years, I have increasingly been working on structured approaches for analysing online sources in conflict studies and international relations, data collection methods, and related ethical issues.